Raman1121/CheXGenBench/README.md

 ### Radiology Report Generation

 To fine-tune LLaVA-Rad, the first step is creating a *new* environment following the steps mentioned in the official [LLaVA-Rad repository](https://github.com/microsoft/LLaVA-Rad).

+For questions, please send your queries at <raman.dutt@ed.ac.uk>